 Calvin was born in Washington, DC and raised in Silver Spring, MD.
 He earned his BS in Aeronautical and Astronautical Engineering from Purdue University, and an MS in Aerospace Engineering from Virginia Polytechnic Institute.
 He did coursework in the MBA program at the University of Texas in Arlington.

-He specialized in thermal engineering, and later in his career worked in contamination control engineering.
+He specialized in thermodynamics and thermal engineering, and later in his career worked in satellite contamination control.
 He worked on aircraft, missiles, satellites and thermal components.
 His activities included thermal modelling and analysis of the U.S. Space Shuttle nose cone and wing leading edges, thermal systems engineering and integration for the International Space Station during the early design phase, and the design, development, integration and testing of thermal protection for satellites.